x-bananer/astra/README.md

 **3. Connecting Tools**

 The group adds links to documents and tools from which theywant to receive analytics:
-- repository in GitLab or GitHub
+- repository in GitLab or GitHub,
-- Trello board
+- Trello board,
-- documents such as Google Docs via share or OAuth and Microsoft Office files
+- documents such as Google Docs via share or OAuth and Microsoft Office files.

 **4. Initial Analysis**